himanshuclub88/quizeapp/README.md

 # quizeapp
-technology used: html,css,javascript   with mongoDB
+technology used: html,css,javascript   with node.js
+A systen with nodeJS needed.

 #comand to run
 Node index.js